 Examples: - A sold a certain quantity of Finland timber to B to be supplied between July and September.
-Before any timber was supplied, was broke out in the month of August and transport was disorganized so that a could not bring any timber form Finland.
-Held, the difficulty in getting the timber form Finland did not discharge A fromperformance.
+Before any timber was supplied, was broke out in the month of August and transport was disorganized so that a could not bring any timber from Finland.
+Held, the difficulty in getting the timber from Finland did not discharge A from performance.